 There is currently no internal audit function within the Group.
-The Directors have reviewed the need for an internal audit function and are of the view that in light of the size, nature and complexity of the business of the Group, it would be more cost effective to appoint external independent professionals to perform internal audit function for the Group in order to meet its needs.
-Nevertheless, the Directors will continue to review at least annually the need for an internal audit function.
+The Directors have reviewed the need for an internal audit function and are of the view that in light of the size, nature and complexity of the business of the Group, it would be more cost effective to appoint external independent professionals to perform internal audit function for the Group.
+Nevertheless, the Directors will continue to review at least annually the need for an internal audit function being carried out within the Group.